-Disadvantages Advantages 1.
-Because the information required for the 1.
-Precise models could be created easier and faster.
-TDABC are collected from two different 2.
-The system could integrate with enterprise resource sources, management and staff, provided planning and customer relationship management, and more information are less trustable than the ABC. dynamism.
-2. Some ethical issues may not be considered 3.
-Easier update with regard to orders, process and customers. in the TDABC that may result in some 4.
-Ability to objectify efficiency and used capacities. derivations from reality, since there is a 5.
-Through forecasting demand for resources provides the possibility that staff report the required time ability for budgeting based on resources and capacities. inappropriately and the management of 6.
-Provides the ability for easier and cheaper maintenance. collected information could be subjective.
-7. It can be applied to all industries and corporations with different complexities in customers, process, and products.
-8. In traditional systems, identified costs are divided on all users, but in the TDABC, the identified costs are divided based on the duration of using and the cost of unused capacities will not be divided automatically; however, these costs report clearly and are prepared for managerial purposes; 9.
+- .
+Precise models could be created easier and faster. - 2.
+The system could integrate with enterprise resource planning and customer relationship management, and more dynamism. - 3.
+Easier update with regard to orders, process and customers. - 4.
+Ability to objectify efficiency and used capacities. - 5.
+Through forecasting demand for resources provides the ability for budgeting based on resources and capacities. - 6.
+Provides the ability for easier and cheaper maintenance. - 7.
+It can be applied to all industries and corporations with different complexities in customers, process, and products. - 8.
+In traditional systems, identified costs are divided on all users, but in the TDABC, the identified costs are divided based on the duration of using and the cost of unused capacities will not be divided automatically; however, these costs report clearly and are prepared for managerial purposes; - 9.
 Costs are highly transparent and explainable for managers.
 It's an appropriate cost model that can show the required amount of efforts for each product or customer, as it's a simple method for managers.